hyriver/pydaymet/README.rst

 PyDaymet is a part of Hydrodata software stack and provides an interface to access to daily climate data through the `Daymet <https://daymet.ornl.gov/>`__ RESTful service.
-Both single pixel and gridded data can be requested which are returned as ``pandas.DataFrame`` for single pixel requests and ``xarray.Dataset`` for gridded data requests.
-Additionally, it can compute Potential EvapoTranspiration (PET) using `UN-FAO 56 paper <http://www.fao.org/docrep/X0490E/X0490E00.htm>`__ method for both single pixel and gridded data.
+Both single pixel and gridded data can be requested which are returned as ``pandas.DataFrame`` and ``xarray.Dataset``, respectively.
+Climate data is avaiable for CONUS, Hawaii, and Puerto Rico.
+Additionally, PyDaymet can compute Potential EvapoTranspiration (PET) using `UN-FAO 56 paper <http://www.fao.org/docrep/X0490E/X0490E00.htm>`__ method for both single pixel and gridded data.